skiano/predication/README.md

 predicate({foo: {bar: [true, false]}}) // true
 predicate({foo: {bar: [false, true]}}) // false
 ```
-You can also key into arrays starting from the end using negative indexing.
+You can also key into arrays starting from the end using negative indexing...

 ```javascript
 const predicate = predication({